brendanjohnharris/MoreMaps.jl/README.md

 ## Leaf types

-- `Cartographer.All`: Matches all element types; maps over each element of the root array
+- `MoreMaps.All`: Matches all element types; maps over each element of the root array
 - `Union{}`: Matches no element types; always recurses to the last non-iterable type
 - Specific types: Recurse until the first element of a given type is found